Fitch Affirms Russia at 'BBB-'; Outlook Negative

 KEY ASSUMPTIONS

-Fitch assumes that EU and US sanctions remain in place for the
+that EU and US sanctions remain in place for the medium term.

 in 2016 and